agda/agda/doc/user-manual/language/coinduction.lagda.rst

     odd : ∀ {A} → Stream A → Stream A
     odd x = even (tl x)

-    split : ∀ {A } → Stream A → Stream A × Stream A
+    split : ∀ {A} → Stream A → Stream A × Stream A
     split xs = even xs , odd xs

 And merge a pair of ``Stream`` by interleaving their elements.